ConduitIO/conduit/docs/design-documents/20221024-stream-inspector.md

     * For v1, it's enough that destinations are inspectable.
 2. A source inspector should show the records coming out of the respective source.
 3. A destination inspector should show the records coming into the respective destination.
-4. A processor has two inspectors: one for the incoming data and one for the resulting data (i.e. the transformed records).
+4. A processor has two inspectors: one for the incoming records and one for the transformed records).
-5. The inspector should provide the data (i.e. the relevant records) about the component being inspected, from the time the inspection started.
+5. The inspector should provide the relevant records about the component being inspected, from the time the inspection started.
 Historical data is not required.
 6. The inspector should have a minimal footprint on the resource usage (CPU, memory etc.)
 7. The inspector should have an insignificant impact on a pipeline's performance (ideally, no impact at all).